History of sports in Mobile, Alabama: Mobile Bay Tarpons

 The Mobile Bay Tarpons played in the SIFL in 2011.
 The team played its home games on the campus of the University of South Alabama's Mitchell Center.
 The team became dormant after five games, finishing with a record of two wins and three losses.

 Hockey

 Mobile Mysticks

 The Mobile Mysticks played 7 seasons in the East Coast Hockey League (ECHL) from 1995–2002 in the Mobile Civic Center.
 The Mysticks averaged 33 wins per season and made the playoffs 5 out of 7 seasons.
 The team ceased operations for the 02–03 season, then began play as the Gwinnett Gladiators in the 03-04 Season.
 Jason Elders holds the record for most career goals in Mysticks history.
 Jason Elders was also the 1999 MVP of the ECHL All-Star game.
 Jason Clarke is the all-time PIM record holder in ECHL history.
 Dave Van Drunen played in one game in the NHL for the Ottawa Senators.

+On September 17, 2025, it was announced that hockey would be coming back to Mobile in Fall 2027.
+The name for the team will be the Mobile Mysticks again, but with both updated and new logos.
+The team will play in the SPHL.